-As part of the first class of women entering Virginia Tech, Nancy Hutchinson Webb, Noel Marts, Sue Ellen Kimmy, Beverly Quinn, Donna Price, Marilyn Vanhoozer, and Kay Meehan were pioneers on a transforming campus.
+As part of a class of women entering Virginia Tech, Nancy Hutchinson Webb, Noel Marts, Sue Ellen Kimmy, Beverly Quinn, Donna Price, Marilyn Vanhoozer, and Kay Meehan were pioneers on a transforming campus.
 Prior to the acceptance of civilian women on Tech’s campus, women, much like these seven friends, attended the women’s college at Radford.
 As the country and the campus faced great changes in the late 1960’s, women joined the flock of students crossing the Drillfield on their way to class.

 “We came here, and I took one look at the place.
 I remember standing on the steps of Burruss Hall and going, you know, this is the most amazing place I’ve ever seen.
 “Donna Price